 These unconventional options can yield steep discounts and even help you find free textbooks for your courses.

-Visit your school’s library
+Visit your school’s library for free textbooks

 Your school’s library likely has the textbooks you need available to check out for free.
 Availability might be limited, so be sure to reserve copies early and note return dates to avoid potential late fees.

 |“Go to your library.
 When I studied, all but a few textbooks were sitting on the shelf, vastly underused.
 Never paid for a textbook during my degree, and probably used upwards of 50 separate books over the years.”